rabbitmq/rabbitmq-website/docs/troubleshooting-oauth2.md

 ## Overview {#overview}

-This guide covers the most common errors encountered using [OAuth 2.0](./oauth2/) and [management plugin](./management) and how to diagnose them.
+This guide covers the most common errors encountered using [OAuth 2.0](./oauth2/) and the [management plugin](./management) and how to diagnose them.

 ## Troubleshooting OAuth 2 in the management UI {#management-ui}